niccoloanceschi/logitPQbound/tutorial/README.md

 source("tutorial/Portland/portland_enet.R")
 ```

-As discussed in the article and Supplementary Material, the total runtime required for the different applications may range from a few minutes to several hours, depending on:
+As discussed in the article and Supplementary Material, the total runtime required for the different applications may range from minutes to hours, depending on:

 - the size of the dataset `n`
 - the type of penalty `ridge`, `lasso`, `elastic-net`